- 1. Introduction

 - Customers who have average earnings and still have quite large spending amounts are in the “2” group;

 - Customers who earn a lot, but spend only a little were assigned to the “3” group;

 - Customers with low earnings and high spending rates belong to the last “4” group.

 Using this information, we can now regulate marketing strategies for different customer types and offer them relevant discounts and products.

 That’s all we have on the current state of Artificial Intelligence and Machine Learning in the Retail Industry in regard to customer behavior analysis.
 We dove deep into the AI-based customer behavior prediction model, so you see how it works in detail and how it can benefit your business.
-There are plenty of other ways AI could benefit your organization such as Predictive Maintenance or AI-Powered Big Data Solutions.
+There are plenty of other ways AI could benefit your organization such as Predictive Maintenance.
 If you are interested in anything we’ve discussed or have questions on Artificial Intelligence development, feel free to contact us at SPD Group.
 We have all the necessary expertise and experience to take ownership of your project and help you on every level: from consultations or workshops to full-scale AI project development to benefit your business.
 We believe this is the right time to introduce Artificial Intelligence to your retail business!